SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Manage_Remote_Systems.md

 ![](images/amt_consent.jpg)

-* Enter this code into MeshCommander in order to connect to the remote machine.
+3. **Enter the code displayed on the remote machine into your MeshCommander window**

 ![](images/AMT_Password_Input.jpg)

 ## Out of band Remote Desktop
 You will now see the screen of the remote system.

-You will be able to see the screen of the remote system even if the remote computer is rebooting, in the BIOS or in a crashed state.
+The remote system's display is visble while during boot, in the BIOS or in a crashed state.

 ![](images/006-Out-of-band-Remote-Desktop.jpg)
 ## Power Actions Reset To BIOS